mmistakes/minimal-mistakes/docs/_pages/contribute.md

 4. Fill out this template with the information relevant to your contribution.
 An example submission can be found at `docs/_capabilities/fakesal.md`.

 5. When ready, submit a pull request to the XAITK repository with these changes.
 Please give the pull request a meaningful name, e.g. `dev/add-fsal-description`

+6. If you encounter any problems with submitting your contribution, please reach out to use at <xaitk@kitware.com>.